 Lakefront Condos in Burlington

 Red Path Place is a small Burlington project with only 6 available units, but each one is at least 2200 sq ft.
-Each detached development is two stories and includes everything that one would expect to be available in a new contemporary house.
+Each detached development is two stories and includes everything one would expect to be available in a new contemporary house.
 The best part is that the houses are a 2-minute walk to the lakefront, giving you access to a list of activities near Lake Ontario.

 Bridgewater Residences on the Lake, located in Lakeshore Road, wouldn’t feel out of place in downtown Toronto.
-The property development is set to have over 150 units available, with the main tower reaching to the 22nd story.
+The property development is set to have over 150 units available, with the main tower reaching the 22nd story.
 The condos would have hotel-style amenities and a view of Lake Ontario.
 When it comes to new condos, Burlington units are always close to shopping, parks, and restaurants.

-Other great condos Burlington offers include Burlington Waterfront on Lakeshore Rd, Breeze Condominiums on Plans Road, Platform A on Waterfornw Road, Burlington Waterfront on Lakeshore Road, and Gallery Condos on 421 Brant St.
+Other great condos Burlington offers include Burlington Waterfront on Lakeshore Rd, Breeze Condominiums on Plans Road, Platform A on Waterfornw Road, Burlington Waterfront Lakeshore Road, and Gallery Condos on 421 Brant St.

-For resale prices, the average price is at $766,777.
+For resale prices, the average price is $766,777.
 However, these prices will only rise in the coming years, with many developer groups having new listings all the time.

-Not only do you have access to all the outside activities that come with living in a waterfront development location, but being able to jump on the GO train and get into downtown Toronto quickly and with no traffic is a major perk because most jobs require travel into the city.
+Not only do you have access to all the outside activities that come with living in a waterfront development location, but being able to jump on the train and get into downtown Toronto quickly and with no traffic is a major perk because most jobs require travel into the city.
 Once, Burlington was just considered and featured as a commuter city, but that’s no longer the case.
 You can search for a lot of transit options in this community.

 You can expect a lot more condo developments will be under construction near Brant Street.
 After all, this street is the center of the Designated Urban Growth Centre.
-With developer after developer hastening construction in these neighbourhoods, there’s definite growth in the real estate market year after year.
+With developer after developer hastening construction in these neighborhoods, there’s definite growth in the real estate market year after year.

 Burlington also has a great list of waterfront parks and trails located in the city.
-Starting on the west end is the Royal Botanical Gardens (the largest garden in Canada with over 27 kilometers of trails), LaSalle Park, Burlington Golf and Country Club, Sioux Lookout Park, Palette Lakefront Park, Burloak Waterfront Park, and just up Burloak drive is Bronte Creek, Provincial Park.
+Starting on the west end is the Royal Botanical Gardens (the largest garden in Canada with over 27 kilometers of trails), LaSalle Park, Burlington Golf and Country Club, Sioux Lookout Park, Palette Lakefront Park, Burloak Waterfront Park, and up Burloak drive in Bronte Creek, Provincial Park.
 Residents really enjoy these great views and developments near their homes.

-For somewhere to shop near your condominium unit, residents also have Burlington Mall which has a list of major stores like Canadian Tire, Cinema, Conspiracy comic, games and anime, Goodlife Fitness, Home Sense, Hudson’s Bay, Playscape, Shoppers Drug Mart and Sport Chek.
+For somewhere to shop near your condominium unit, residents also have Burlington Mall, which has a list of major stores like Canadian Tire, Cinema, Conspiracy comic, games and anime, Goodlife Fitness, Home Sense, Hudson’s Bay, Playscape, Shoppers Drug Mart, and Sport Chek.
 If that’s not enough for you, halfway across is the even bigger Maple View Mall.
 It has a list of unique shops like Apple, American Eagle Outfitters, Coach, Earls kitchen and bar, H&M, Indigo, Sephora, Victoria’s Secret, and Zumiez.

 Since Burlington is near Hamilton, there are even more unique events and attractions for condo residents to see.
-Some of our favorites on the list are the waterfalls of Hamilton and African Lion Safari.
-If you plan on leaving the city you could also take an hour’s drive to romantic Niagara Falls or Niagara wine country.
+Some of our favorites on the list are the waterfalls of Hamilton and the African Lion Safari.
+If you plan on leaving the city, you could also take an hour’s drive to romantic Niagara Falls or Niagara wine country.
 Niagara is one of the world’s biggest waterfalls, and you can take your family here to enjoy wine tasting or ride the Ferris Wheel.

 Burlington is truly a condominium hotspot for millennials and people looking to start a family in new homes.
-Growth in real estate development will continue in the area for years to come, with developer after developer having a construction project in this city.
+Growth in real estate development will continue in the area for years to come, with the developer having a construction project in this city.
 The average prices are relatively low compared to others, so it’s great to invest soon.
 With views this great, you’ll find the prices worth it.